The Best Twitter Cybersecurity Accounts You Should Follow

 — Naked Security (@NakedSecurity) April 27, 2017

-Kaspersky Lab’s research division is right at the forefront on the fight against cybercrime.
-Their blog and Twitter are account packed with the latest developments on cybersecurity, and provide in-depth research and analysis.
+Kaspersky Lab’s research division is right at the forefront of the fight against cybercrime.
+Their blog and Twitter are account packed with the latest developments on cybersecurity and provide in-depth research and analysis.

 — Kaspersky Lab (@kaspersky) April 27, 2017

-A cybersec company with a wide array of security products, as well as an excellent research team.
-Their Twitter often shares breaking developments and deep analysis of malware threats.
+A cybersecurity company with a wide array of security products, as well as an excellent research team.
+Their Twitter often shares breaking developments and deep analyses of malware threats.

 — F-Secure (@FSecure) April 28, 2017